pkarstaedt/linkedin-ai-filter/README.md

      - Sends `{ type: "EVALUATE_POST_TEXT", text }` to the background script.

 2. **Background script (`background.js`)**
+   - Runs as a service worker (Chrome) or background script (Firefox).
    - Reads settings via `getSettings()`:
-     - Provider type (`openai` or `local`).
+     - Provider type (`openai`, `anthropic`, `gemini`, or `local`).
-     - OpenAI API key, or local LLM URL/headers/body template.
+     - Provider API key/model, or local LLM URL/headers/body template.
      - Threshold and test mode.
    - Calls `getAiScore()` to:
-     - Either call OpenAI’s Chat Completions API.
+     - Call OpenAI, Anthropic, or Gemini’s API.
      - Or call your local LLM REST endpoint with the templated JSON body via `POST`.
    - Returns:
      - `score` (0–100, or `null` on failure).